patchedsoul/monado/README.md

 # About the libsurvive Branch

+The libsurvive branch can ONLY be built with cmake.

 This branch contains libsurvive as a submodule in src/xrt/external/libsurvive.
 Libsurvive is compiled as a shared library and the runtime links to libsurvive.
 A device prober using the libsurvive simple api is implemented in src/xrt/drivers/survive.